-May not be the correct forum, but the council needs to improve the roads, potholes mending etc.
+May not be the correct forum, but the council needs to improve the roads, potholes mending etc. Better recycling, more bins to allow better recycling to match other countries, across the whole city

-Better recycling, more bins to allow better recycling to match other countries, across the whole city the jobs are local and accessible.
+Traffic is horrendous especially down the bottom end of the city.
+Encouraging bus and bike use is ok if the jobs are local and accessible.
 If I am a working parent who has to drop kids to school and then have to be at work at a certain time, there is unfortunately a need to drive.
 Personally, I would love to work in the city and walk to work but there are no jobs at the level that would enable me to support my family.